Astroua/TurbuStat/docs/tutorials/statistics/pdf_example.rst

     >>> pdf_mom0.run(verbose=True, do_fit=False)  # doctest: +SKIP

 .. image:: images/pdf_design4_mom0_normmean.png

-.. is this really true?
-The mean of a lognormal is not a very good estimate of its center...

 The example data are well-described by a log-normal, making the normalization by the mean an appropriate choice.
 Note how the shape of the distribution appears unchanged in these examples, but the axis they're defined on changes.